GeorgeDaoud3/SOFE4630U-MS3/README.md

     ![](images/df17.jpg)

 2. Go to the bucket created before and upload the model folder from the **/mnist/model** folder from the repository.
-4. Make sure that the Project and Bucket environment variables are already defined then run the DataFlow job using the following commands.
+3. 3.
+Ensure the Project and Bucket environment variables are still defined.
+Then, run the DataFlow job using the following commands.
     ``` cmd
     cd ~/SOFE4630U-MS3/mnist
     PROJECT=$(gcloud config list project --format "value(core.project)")